bhumikanautiyal07/ETL-Project-Spar-Nord-Bank-ATM/README.md

 - Making sure that the appropriate primary key is present for the fact table
 - Rearranging the fields if necessary
 - Loading the dimension and fact tables into Amazon S3 bucket
 - Write the DataFrames containing the dimensions and fact table directly to an S3 bucket folder.
-[We will create different folders on your S3 bucket for different dimensions and fact table.]
+-
 **Redshift**

 Creation of a Redshift Cluster